BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/usurpers_of_edoras.md

 - If your Army includes Freca, then he must be your General.
 - Rohirrim Traitors can only be included in Lord Thorne's Warband.
-- If a Usurpers of Edoras Army includes Freca, it cannot include any Harad models.
+- <span style="color: darkmagenta">If a Usurpers of Edoras Army includes Freca, it cannot include any Harad models.</span>
-- Harad Warrior models can only be included in the Warband of a War Mûmak of Harad.
-Additionally, they must deploy within the howdah.
+- <span style="color: darkmagenta">Harad Warrior models can only be included in the Warband of a War Mûmak of Harad.
+Additionally, they must deploy within the howdah.</span>

 ## SPECIAL RULES